 The future will be a direct result of our Piscean past.
 Unless we truly learn the lessons implicit in the historical Piscean spiritual teachings, our Aquarian future may look dismal, indeed.
 The primary Piscean requirement for all people, nations and cultures is to give consciously of oneself, so that others may benefit, regardless whether there is agreement about moral or ethical positions.
 This is commitment to life.
 This is, in effect, love.
-If this is not to be the case, then we need only look back at the Aquarian era horrors of Nazi Germany as our model of the future.
+If this is not to be the case, then we need only look back at the Aquarian era horrors of Nazi Germany as a similar model of the future.

 The Third Reich was born on January 30, 1933, under the sign of Aquarius in the Aquarius Era of the Piscean Age.
 Like all the signs and all the ages or eras, there is a shadowy side that challenges the primacy of the times.
 With Aquarius it was and will be the negative absolutism and totalitarianism of Leo.
 With Pluto’s transit through Leo between 1939 and 1958, the world found out how powerful this negative influence can be.
-(And as an interesting astrological side-note, Judaism was founded during the Age of Taurus, so as a spiritual tradition it is “Taurean.”
-As Pluto, the planet of death and transformation, transited Leo, it squared or was in dynamic tension with Taurus, the astrological signature of the Jews.
-In the 19th century, when Pluto transited Taurus, there was also a serious wave of anti-Semitism in Europe.)

 Let us hope that the current trends in the world are not the last Neptunian illusions associated with Pisces.
 The socio-political processes seem to indicate the beginning of a great reconciliation of the opposing forces, symbolized by Pisces and Virgo, which have dominated life for the last millennium.
 If so, then the coming shift to Aquarius will be a joyous one–not without risk, but definitely full of hope.
 Social well-being and social responsibility (Aquarius) will be the keynote of the civilization, but not without an attending magnanimity and respect for individual differences in self-expression and self-actualization (Leo).
 If this great reconciliation is indeed illusory, our future looks rather grim.
 The Aquarian Age, with all of our romantic, utopian Piscean dreams swept into the dustbin of time, will be a totalitarian nightmare.
 The French, Russian and Nazi revolutions, all historically related to important astrological events involving Uranus and the sign of Aquarius, will become the source of inspiration for charismatic tyrants over the next two millennia.

-It may also be the case that, even if this great reconciliation becomes a reality, periodically over the next century and a half, dictators and tyrants may temporarily come to power mesmerizing their populations and manipulating them in the name of chauvinistic nationalism or religion (both negative Piscean themes).
+It may also be the case that, even if this great reconciliation becomes a reality, periodically over the next century and a half, authoritarian leaders, dictators and tyrants may temporarily come to power mesmerizing their populations and manipulating them in the name of chauvinistic nationalism or religion (both negative Piscean themes).
 Although the primary values of Pisces may once again dominate the culture in a positive sense, contrapuntal Virgoan impulses will continue to challenge us until those primary values are permanently internalized into our being and consciousness.
 The so-called irrational mind may be the source for our moral and spiritual development (Pisces), but extreme one-sidedness creates the opposite desired effect.
 We know this most distinctly from the history of Christianity.
 The extreme, irrational religiosity of the medieval Church with its indulgences and bizarre superstitions, needed the Virgoan criticism to balance it.
 The Virgoan underside of Pisces points to the reason and discrimination necessary to know the difference between, for example, charismatic tyranny and true leadership.
 Without this reasoned discrimination and skillful discernment, we become lost in oceanic emotionalism, illusory religious bliss and paranoid psychic impressions that can only lead to confusion and terror.

 Conversely, extremely one-sided Virgoan approaches–where reason becomes dogmatic absolutism, and the ability to discriminate reasonably becomes instead racial discrimination, xenophobia, ethno-centricism and homophobia–need the balance of compassion and moral openness to others.
 Late 20th Century American fundamentalism and the recalcitrance of the U.S. government and the Vatican in matters of AIDS, condom use, sexual orientation, etc., are clear examples of Virgoan sensibilities without the Piscean compassion, openness and willingness to embrace the human condition as it is.
 The lesson here is not about tolerance.
 Tolerance doesn’t go far enough.
 It’s about acceptance and forgiveness for our mutual humanity.